natemcmaster/libsqlite3-package/README.md

 libsqlite3-package
 ------------------

-Package for distributing native SQLite3 library for different platforms.
+Automation for creating a package for distributing native SQLite3 library for different platforms.